baqar-abbas/Conference-site-Capstone-Project-Module1/README.md

 ## 👥 Authors <a name="authors"></a>

 > Mention all of the collaborators of this project.
-Solo Project - Baqar Abbas - Conference Page Project
+(No Collaborators - Solo Capstone Project) Author - Baqar Abbas - Conference Page Project baqar007@hotmail.com available on Twitter and Linkedin profiles.